UMass-Rescue/Flask-ML/README.md

 python -m venv env
 ```

-This uses `venv` to create a new virutal envrionment for you.
+This uses `venv` to create a new virtual environment for you.

-### Activate the virtual envrionment
+### Activate the virtual environment

 ```bash
 source env/bin/activate